 These days there’s no limit to who can rock ashy hair- even if your hair is on the darker end of the colour spectrum.
 One way to brighten up dark base colours is with an edgy smoky blonde, keeping the colour darker at the roots for an ombre effect.
 Credit: @hhenryta

-Editor’s tip: Whichever blonde takes your fancy, remember to switch over to a specialist wash and care routine to really get the most of your colour.
+Editor’s tip: Whichever blonde takes your fancy, remember to switch over to a purple shampoo, like the Nexxus Blonde Assure Purple Shampoo, to help you maintain and accentuate your hair.

 Looking to go ultra light?
 Give even the lightest blondes an on-trend touch of ashiness with this bright blonde.
 Credit: @candybomb1